5dlabs/agent-docs/README.md

 ### Intelligent Ingest API

 The server provides an asynchronous endpoint to ingest a GitHub repository using the bundled `loader` binary and Claude Code for intelligent discovery.
+See also: `docs/llm-roles.md` for the clear separation of LLM responsibilities.

 - POST `/ingest/intelligent`
   - Body: `{ "url": "https://github.com/org/repo", "doc_type": "<required>", "yes": true }`